 Risk Management is an integral component of the Bank and supports the achievement of sustainable growth and returns while maintaining an appropriate balance between risk and return.
-The key risks faced by the Bank can be categorized into financial risks (such as credit, market, liquidity and funding, and capital adequacy), and non-financial risks (such as strategic, operational, reputational, and regulatory and legal).
-The Bank's risk management practices include risk governance, the risk appetite and enterprise risk management framework, risk assessment, controls, gap identification and remediation, monitoring and reporting.
+The key risks faced by the Bank can be categorized into financial risks (including credit, market, liquidity and funding, and capital adequacy), and non-financial risks (including strategic, operational, reputational, and regulatory and legal).
+The Bank's risk management practices include risk governance, establishing a risk appetite and enterprise risk management framework, stress testing, risk assessments, controls, gap identification and remediation, monitoring and reporting.
 These risk practices are continually reviewed and enhanced.